Written by Lisa Thommesen

 I even bought a completely overpriced yoga mat that was worth every cent – I have the perfect grip and it is made of natural rubber, too.
 So it doesn't contain any bad softeners and organic eco leaves a sweetish aftertaste anyway and makes my eyes sparkle.
 Those are the moments when my husband looks in my direction when he sees the parcel carrier and I explain to him that I have done something for climate protection.

 It's the same with natural cosmetics: price should not be your main concern but quality.

 Somehow it feels better to spend a lot on facial care products if you do something good for the environment.
 Or at least nothing bad.
 And it's good for the skin, too.
 In my opinion, yoga, healthy nutrition, and natural cosmetics belong together anyway.

 Nowhere else have I received so many tips on these topics as in the changing room of a yoga studio while chatting on the mat after an hour.
 A yoga studio is something like a collection point for people with positive habits.
 I always feel a bit out of place there, but I still like to go there and get inspired.

 Surprisingly, although my husband still laughs at me when I use this expression, the sport has had a positive effect on my skin.
 My skin and I, that is such a love-hate relationship.
 The current relationship status would be: "it's complicated".

-I regularly stretch my body on the beautiful yoga mat and the face cream tightens my face with lots of natural ingredients.
-So that body and face fit together.
-Yoga for the well-formed body and as a small island of peace in everyday stress, CBD for a clean skin and a good book for the mind.
+I regularly stretch my body on the beautiful yoga mat and the CBD day cream tightens my face with lots of natural ingredients.
+So, body and face fit together.
+Yoga for the well-formed body and as a small island of peace in everyday stress, CBD for clean skin and a good book for the mind.
 My recipe.